MBL-lab/MDTAP/README.md

 - Paste the following lines in bashrc <br> ``export MDTAPpath=/path/to/folder/MDTAP`` <br> ``alias mdtap='/path/to/folder/MDTAP/mdtap.sh'``
 - Save the bashrc file and run it by executing the following command <br> ``source ~/.bashrc``

-After you install MDTAP in your system, you can just run the following command to call MDTAP and follow the on-screen instructions to analyze your MD trajectories.
+After you install MDTAP in your system, you can just run the following command to call MDTAP and follow the on-screen instructions to analyze your MD trajectories. <br> ``mdtap``
-``mdtap``